apache/rocketmq-clients/docs/workflow.md

 The client performs same tasks periodically.

 * Update topic route data and cache it.
 The subsequent request could get route from cache directly.
-* Send heartbeart to keep alive.
+* Send heartbeat to keep alive.
 * Send **server-client telemetry** request.
 Client settings may be overwritten by telemetry response.

 <div align="center">